 Your treatment will depend on the stage, grade and type of cancer cells you have.
 The stage looks at the size of your cancer and if it has spread from where it started.

 The grade of the cancer can tell if your cancer grows quickly or slowly.
 You can have a low, moderate or high grade cancer.
-The are two main types of lung cancer:

 Chemotherapy is the use of drugs to cure or control cancer.
 Chemotherapy drugs can be given on their own or with each other (in combination).
 Many lung cancer patients receive a combination of two or three chemotherapy drugs.

 These are some chemotherapy drugs used in the treatment of lung cancer:

 Biological therapy uses the body's immune system to treat cancer.
 Every patient's disease is different and doctors can now test your tumour following a biopsy to see whether it will respond to certain biological therapies.

 Remember molecular testing is not recommended for everyone, your doctor will explain whether it is right for you and if these drugs would be helpful for your lung cancer.

 These biological therapies are commonly used to treat lung cancer:

 Radiotherapy is the use of high-energy rays that are aimed directly at your tumour or to areas that cancer may have spread to, to kill or shrink the cancer cells.
 In lung cancer, external beam radiotherapy is the most common type used.

 Newer types of radiotherapy are now being used for some lung cancer patients.
 Stereotactic radiotherapy uses smaller radiation beams than standard radiotherapy.
 The beams are targeted at the tumour from several different angles which combine to give a high dose of radiation to the tumour.

 Advanced cancer means that your cancer has spread from the area where it started.
 If it has spread to the area around the lung, it is called local spread.
 It can also spread to other areas of the body including the bones and brain.
 This is called secondary cancer or metastatic cancer.
 Find out more about advanced cancer.

 It is usually not possible to cure advanced cancer.
 Treatment is given to control the cancer and to improve your quality of life.
 This can be done for a long time.
 Treatments can involve surgery, chemotherapy, radiotherapy and biological therapy.

 You may also be seen by the palliative care team at this time.
 This team are there to help with any symptoms you have and to support you and your family throughout your treatment.
 Find out more information about palliative care.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.

 Freefone 1800 200 700 to talk to a specialist cancer nurse

-It's open Monday-Thursday from 9am to 7pm and Friday from 9am to 5pm
+It's open Monday-Thursday from 9am to 6pm and Friday from 9am to 5pm